-The Association recorded a valuation allowance of \$1.7 million in 2020, \$1.6 million in 2019 and \$1.4 million in 2018.
+The Association recorded a valuation allowance of \$1.7 million in 2021, \$1.7 million in 2020 and \$1.6 million in 2019.
 The Association will continue to evaluate the realizability of the deferred tax assets and adjust the valuation allowance accordingly.
-Due to tax reform, the deferred tax asset recorded for federal and state net operating loss recorded in 2018 to 2020 of \$470 thousand have an indefinite carryforward period.
-The Association had a deferred tax asset recorded for federal and state net operating loss carryforwards of \$1.2 million that expire from 2021 to 2037.
+The Association had federal and state net operating losses of \$2.1 million that have an indefinite carryforward period and \$4.7 million that expire from 2022 to 2037.

-The Association has no uncertain tax positions as of December 31, 2020, 2019, or 2018.
+The Association has no uncertain tax positions as of December 31, 2021, 2020 or 2019.
 The Association recognizes interest and penalties related to unrecognized tax positions as an adjustment to income tax expense.
-The tax years that remain open for federal and major state income tax jurisdictions are 2017 and forward.
+The tax years that remain open for federal and major state income tax jurisdictions are 2018 and forward.